-Site selection for voluntary transfers closes on Friday, May 26, 2023.
-Site selection for forced transfers and external hires closes on Friday, June 23, 2023.
+Site selection for voluntary transfers closes on Friday, May 24, 2024.
+Site selection for forced transfers and external hires closes on Friday, June 21, 2024.

-Please note that teachers can move as forced transfers and voluntary transfers on June 28th and June 29th into any available teaching position.
+Please note that teachers can move as forced transfers and voluntary transfers on June 27th and June 28th into any available teaching position.
 In this process, an individual may choose to return to a school from which they have been forced transferred.
 An individual may also choose to go to a school where they have interviewed and not been offered a position as long as a position remains available.
 These individuals would not be on special assignment.
+The best possible way for principals to ensure that they have the right individuals in their building is for them to aggressively work to fill all open roles and to support current and future staff in ensuring that they return/ start for the 2024-2025 academic year.

-Non-Teachers
+Non-Teachers/ Counselors/ Librarians